 It seems counter intuitive to exfoliate during the winter but during this time, dead skin cells can easily build up on skin, preventing essential skincare ingredients from effectively penetrating and working.
-It’s important to regularly use a gentle exfoliator, at least once a week, that helps to slough off dead skin cells and help with skin turnaround.
-Also, Dr. Ro recommends that you avoid larger natural scrub ingredients such as crushed apricot seeds or walnut seeds.
-Under a microscope, these particles are often highly irregular, with jagged edges that can potentially create micro-cuts on skin.
-This leaves the skin vulnerable to bacteria and can potentially cause inflammation, redness and breakouts.
+It’s important to regularly use a gentle exfoliator, at least once a week, that helps to slough off dead skin cells and help with skin turnaround without irritating active acne.
+Also, Dr. Kim recommends avoiding gritty scrubs with harsh ingredients like crushed apricot seeds or walnut shells.
+Under a microscope, these particles are often highly irregular with jagged edges that can potentially create micro-cuts on skin.
+This leaves the skin vulnerable to bacteria and can potentially exacerbate inflammation, redness, and breakouts.

-Our recommendation for a gentle yet effective SLS-free cleanser with naturally exfoliating fruit enzymes?
-Dr. Oracle’s Enzyme Powder Wash ($25, 80g)
+Our recommendation for a gentle yet effective SLS-free cleanser with pore-clearing exfoliating acids?
+Glow Recipe Blueberry Bounce Gentle Cleanser ($34).

-Now for treating and preventing blemishes?
-The 3 FDA approved ingredients to treat acne are salicylic acid, benzyl peroxide and sulfur.
-These potent ingredients, however, can also cause dryness.
-During the winter months, an alternative option to using spot treatments after a blemish has already formed is to use a serum with natural anti-bacterial and soothing properties such as Tea Tree on an on-going basis to keep skin blemish-free.
+So, how do you treat and prevent cold-weather blemishes?
+The three FDA-approved ingredients for acne are salicylic acid, benzyl peroxide, and sulfur.
+But these potent ingredients can also cause major dryness.
+During the winter months, an alternative option to using spot treatments to tackle a blemish that has already formed is to use a serum with natural anti-bacterial and soothing properties such as tea tree on an on-going basis to keep skin blemish-free.

-Dr. Ro’s final tip?
-Remember to wash your pillowcase regularly and clean and disinfect your cell phone.
-All the blemish-fighting skincare products and diets in the world won’t help if you are constantly pressing your skin – for prolonged periods of time – into surfaces that can transfer oils and bacteria onto your skin.
+Dr. Kim’s final tip?
+Remember to change your pillowcase regularly and clean and disinfect your cell phone.
+All the blemish-fighting skincare products and diets in the world won’t help if you are constantly pressing your skin—for prolonged periods of time—up against grimy surfaces that can transfer oil, bacteria, and dirt.